Analyzing data in a spreadsheet can be a nightmare. It’s time-consuming and monotonous.

 - How can it be useful?

-- How to use text analysis with AI in Google Sheets?
+- How to use text analysis in Google Sheets?

 - Create your own machine learning model